-1. What has your experience living in covenant relationships been like in your life?
-How do you think it can get better?

-2. Are your living in covenant community with others in God's family?
-If so, describe the difference being a member of God's family has made in your life?
-If not, what has your experience with Christian community been like in your life?

-3. What in Matthew 18:15-20 stood out to you the most and how will you handle conflict with others in the church differently as a result?

-4. What has your experience with spiritual and relational mentors been like in your life?

-5. Do you take seriously the commission to be Christ's ambassador in this world to the people with whom you come into contact?
-What is your plan for growing as an ambassador/friend?
+Tiow de o you think it can get better? being a your living in covenant community with others in God's family?
+If so, describe the different member of God's family has made in your life?
+If not, what has your experience with Chantity been like in your life? t in Matthew 18:15-20 stood out to you the most and how will you handle conflict with or church differently as a result? others 4.
+Wha t has your experience with spiritual and relational mentors been like in your life? - ou take seriously the commission to be Christ's ambassador in this world to the people wi you come into contact?
+What is your plan for growing as an ambassador/friend? th

 Devotions - All of the Scriptures listed here are in this session of the workbook, so you can flip back for reference.
 Day 1: Read Galatians 6:1-6 and Matthew 17:1-3.
 Write down your reflections below.
 Day 2: Read Proverbs 22:6, Ephesians 6:4 and Ephesians 6:1.
 Write down your reflections below.
 Day 3: Read Acts 2:42-47 and Matthew 18:15-20.
 Write down your reflections below.
 Day 4: Read Proverbs 15:22 and 1 Thessalonians 5:11-13.
 Write down your reflections below.
 Day 5: Read 2 Corinthians 5:16-21 and 1 Peter 3:13-16.
 Write down your reflections below.